 A detailed discussion of the roles and responsibilities of IRBs is presented in Section 6.
 The general principles stated here apply to all human subject research.

 Continuing Review Reporting

-PIs must submit continuing review reports for federally sponsored or FDA-regulated protocols (other than those subject to 45 CFR 46.101(b) - Exempt research) to the IRB before the expiration date and in sufficient time to ensure the non-interruption of approval of studies.
+PIs must submit continuing review reports for FDA-regulated protocols to the IRB before the expiration date and in sufficient time to ensure the non-interruption of approval of studies.